google/cluster-insight/README.md

 Cluster-Insight service
 on the given Kubernetes cluster running on GCP.
 You should run the script on your workstation.
 To run the script, follow the instruction below.
-If you run the script, then you can skip the rest of this section.
+If you run the script sucessfully, there is nothing else for you to do.

 * Clone the Cluster-Insight sources from Github into a local directory `./cluster-insight` with the command
   `git clone https://github.com/google/cluster-insight.git` .